Modern PHP-FPM and NGINX Configuration

 pm.max_children = (Available RAM - System RAM) / Average Process Memory

-For a 4 GB instance with 1 GB reserved for system processes and 30 MB per PHP process:
+For a 4 GB instance with 1 GB reserved for system processes and an average PHP-FPM worker size of 80 MB:

 Monitor actual memory usage after deployment and adjust accordingly.
 Exceeding available memory causes swapping and degrades performance.